Explore

 Toy Story 3 (2010)

-In the same manner that Toy Story 2 surpassed Toy Story 1 in both quality and at the box office, Toy Story did the same with it's predecessor.
-Which, consideing that it took 11 years for this third chapter to come out, was pretty much a necesity for the franchise.
-Luckily, not only did it meet those infinitely high expectations, it managed to go to infinity and beyo....well, you know the line.
+In the same manner that Toy Story 2 surpassed Toy Story 1 in both quality and at the box office, Toy Story 3 did the same with its predecessor.
+Which, considering that it took 11 years for this third chapter to come out, was pretty much a necessity for the franchise.
+Luckily, not only did it meet those infinitely high expectations, it managed to go to infinity and beyo.... well, you know the line.

-The truth is, with the amount of time that passed between installments, TS3 had acquired a level of computer generated graphics that still wowed the new millenium audiences, but with a story whose natural maturity and growth actually gave older movie viewers "the feels" big time.
-And yet, it also kept enough of the innocense of the first two movies to allow younger, newbie fans the ability to relate.
+The truth is, with the amount of time that passed between installments, TS3 had acquired a level of computer-generated graphics that still wowed the new millennium audiences, but with a story whose natural maturity and growth actually gave older movie viewers "the feels" big time.
+And yet, it also kept enough of the innocence of the first two movies to allow younger, newbie fans the ability to relate.
 That's a balance that is incredibly tricky to achieve, but because this 3rd chapter managed to do it so well, it ended up defining the entire series as one of the most successful franchises in cinema history, both critically, visually and of course, financially.

 The Three Colours Trilogy was an emotional and ambitious project for famed Polish director Krzystof Kielowski in which he aimed to create three stories based on the three political ideals in the motto of the French Republic: liberty, equality, fraternity.
 Which is why each film is titled on the colors of the French flag (Blue, White and Red).